mcdexio/documents/en/internal-amm-funding-rate.md

 FundingRate: Maximum(GovFundingDampener, PremiumRate) + Minimum(-GovFundingDampener, PremiumRate)
 ```

-The funding rate can be considered as EMA with clip and dampener.
+The funding rate can also be considered as `EMAPremium / LastIndexPrice` with clip and dampener.
 Blue: premium rate without clip.
 Yellow: premium rate.
 Green: final funding rate.

 ![funding-dampener](asset/perpetual-funding-dampener.png)

-Note that we treat the funding rate as changing every second, so that the function image is a discontinuous function.
+Note that we treat the funding rate as changing every second, so that the function image is a discontinuous curve.

 ## Funding payment